tensorflow/docs/site/en/api_docs/api_docs/python/tf/losses/mean_pairwise_squared_error.md

 #### Returns:

 A scalar `Tensor` that returns the weighted loss.

 #### Raises:

 * <b>`ValueError`</b>: If the shape of `predictions` doesn't match that of `labels` or if the shape of `weights` is invalid.
+Also if `labels` or `predictions is None.